Kingfishers and Allies

-All kingfisher species featured in the gallery are currently ‘Red List’ assessed as ‘Least Concern’.
+All kingfisher species featured in the gallery are ‘Red List 2019’ assessed as ‘Least Concern’.
 I’ve photographed these species in Australia, Malaysia, Singapore and Trinidad.

 The kingfishers (Alcedinidae) family is one of my favourite cosmopolitan bird species to photograph.
-Singapore has eight kingfishers: five tree (Halcyoninae) and three River (Alcedininae) species.
-The gallery includes four tree and two river kingfisher images.
+Singapore has five tree and three river kingfisher species.
+I now photographed four tree and two river kingfisher species.